twf-nikhila/Awesome-Black-Friday-Cyber-Monday-deals/README.md

 Contribute by adding any resources related to Black Friday or Cyber Monday Deals 2022.

 1. 🔁 Send a pull request adding your deal
+2. 👤 Non Techie?
+Send your deal using [this form](https://formnx.com/f/63pk80)
-2. ⭐ Star this repository so it become trending on Black Friday!
+3. ⭐ Star this repository so it becomes trending on Black Friday!

 ***